 Other than the threat of thermonuclear war, and we were way too young and active to think on that much, the time was one of general contentment and positive reinforcement.
 America had won the big war; we were the economic engine of the world; we were told daily how incredibly lucky we were to have been born in America.
 I felt secure and safe and I would stay in this cocoon until I left for the service.

-Mel’s first novel, (WT) The Sultans of Swat, is an historical fiction during the Vietnam war and due to release in 2018.
+Smith’s first novel, (WT) The Sultans of Swat, is an historical fiction set during the Vietnam war era (1960’s) and due to release in Fall 2017.

 When sharing her first White Chair Day episode, she was surprised with the unprecedented sharing of stories from others with their own similar, unique and often humorous WCD moments.
 Taking the plunge, she gathered these moments, and set out to share them in print.
-White Chair Days is the first collection of stories, in the White Chair Days book series.
+White Chair Day (release 2017) is the first collection of stories, in the White Chair Days book series.

 After a successful career in the aerospace industry Pat Wiley began his second career as a writer at the New School for Creative Writing.
 A series of short stories followed about his adventures sailing his boat on a two year, three thousand-mile journey to the islands of the Caribbean and South America.
-From this journey, he wrote his first novel EYEWITNESS, A Jack Quinn Novel (a nautical murder mystery).
+From this journey, he wrote his first novel EYEWITNESS, a nautical murder mystery, Book 1 in the Jack Quinn novels.

 The Sinking of the MV Le JOOLA: Africa’s Titanic is his first publication.
 The non-fiction narrative is the result of two-years of research into one of the worst maritime tragedies in recorded history–a tragedy, which tore at the soul of a country.
 His interviews with survivors and extensive in-country research revealed the shameful loss of life and incredible accounts of survival that form the heart of the book.